 What I also like about this product is that it's manufactured in the United States.
 Ingredients are sourced from eco-friendly manner from sustainably grown lichen found on rocks and trees in North America, Asia and Scandinavia.

-If you feel like getting an absolute shitload of vitamin D in your diet, then Dr. Tobias has got your covered.
+If you feel like getting the most of vitamin D in your diet, then Dr. Tobias is the ideal product.

-Featuring a whopping 5000 IU in each capsule, these plant based vitamins are enough to supplement any vegan’s diet.
+It features 5000 IU in each capsule, so these plant based vitamins are enough to supplement any vegan’s diet.

 Just in case that wasn’t enough, these pills also contain powerful antioxidants which help with immune support, meaning you can fight off illnesses and infections more easily while sticking to a vegan’s diet and lifestyle.